 You aren’t positioning the sale for you—you’re positioning for whatever your client might need.
 Your client needs to understand that you’re human, too.
 They need to feel your empathy.
 In doing so, you may just get those chicken wings like Tommy Boy did.
 Even when the kitchen’s closed.

-Try Lucidchart and streamline your sales pitch
+Streamline your sales pitch

 Following these five steps will have you make a sales pitch like a pro.
 The more you practice, you’ll be able to really come to understand what your prospects want to hear.
-Use a Lucidchart conversion map to understand which of your leads are the most interested in what you have to say.

 As part of your pitch, you'll likely need to demonstrate your product as well—here's how to get the demo right.Learn more